DuckDuckG0ose/Northstar/README.md

 ## Installation

 It comes in a .exe file that you launch.
-A command prompt will pop up and will guide you trough the instalation.
+A command prompt will pop up and will guide you trough the installation.